Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be locked
+  >The name of the collection to be locked.

 - readOnly: `boolean`, optional
-  >specifies whether only reading access is required
+  >Specifies whether only reading access is required.

 Return type: `boolean`